tundish/turberfield-dialogue/turberfield/dialogue/doc/install.rst

 all computers understand.
 This is in contrast to Microsoft Word or LibreOffice which have their own particular file formats.

 If you are a developer, you may already know which you prefer.
-Otherwise, you might consider one of these:

-.. todo:: Text editors
+Otherwise:

+#.
+Install `Visual Studio Code`_.
+#.
+Launch the editor.
+#.
+Go to the `View` menu.
+#.
+Select `Extensions`.
+#.
+In the search pane on the left, type `@reStructuredText`.
+#.
+Select and install the LeXtudio reStructuredText extension.
+#.
+In the search pane on the left, type `@Python`.
+#.
+Select and install the Don Jayamanne Python extension.

 Pick your Python
 ================